Naniram-code/SeleniumJavaPOM1/README.md

 Open the https://app.vwo.com/
 Enter the Username as 93npu2yyb0@esiix.com and Password as Wingify@123 Verify that you after log in dashboard is visible with the Wingify username on dashboard page.
-Logout User from Dashboard and verify login page Text Message
+Logout User from Dashboard and verify login page Text Message "SIGN IN TO VWO PLATFORM"